 David Archer: Terrific.
 Callandra, any last words from Cochrane?

-Callandra Caufield: No, I, I just think I wanna echo a lot of what Marsha has said and, and just encourage people, maybe people who aren’t involved in the tourism industry to understand tourism as a whole ecosystem.
-Uh, I think sometimes people just think of it as, as only hotels, or they really don’t understand how many.
+Callandra Caufield: I just think I want to echo a lot of what Marsha has said and just encourage people, maybe people who aren’t involved in the tourism industry to understand tourism as a whole ecosystem.
+I think sometimes people just think of it as only hotels, or they really don’t understand how many people are involved in tourism—the kids, like you shared.
+We’ve got our kids who can stay home and work in the industry, but there are significant opportunities to advance in your career.
+There are many people who can have lifestyle businesses in the tourism industry and live in a way that feels good for them.

 Marsha Walden: It was a pleasure.
 Thank you.
-Thank you.

 For more resources and show notes, visit our website at destinationthink.com.
 This episode was co-hosted and co-produced by myself, Peter McCully.
 David Archer hosted the interview and composed the theme music.
-Sara Raymond de Booy is co-producer Lindsay Payne.
-Amy Bjarnason and Cory Price provided production support.
+Sara Raymond de Booy is co-producer.
+Lindsay Payne, Amy Bjarnason and Cory Price provided production support.

 If you like what you hear, please take a moment to give us a five-star rating.
 It helps more people find our show.
 Thanks for listening, and we’ll be back with more next week.